Chicken-Vegetable Soup with Orzo and Spinach

 • 2 teaspoon lemon juice

-• 14 oz packaged, grated mixed vegetables (like corn, green beans, and carrots, or canned vegetables listed in Tips)
+• 14 oz packaged, frozen mixed vegetables (like corn, green beans, and carrots, or canned vegetables listed in Tips)

 • 1/2 cup whole-wheat orzo